 It was important to choose whether the mosaic would emulate human anatomy or emulate the specific drawings.
 I chose to emulate the drawings themselves, which has a big impact on choice of colors and style.
 Interpretation of the drawings is a big part of selecting the right stone— for instance, to achieve the crosshatching used in the drawing’s shading, I cut striated limestone from four different angles (with the grain, across the grain and both 45° angles to create a chevron effect).
 For the eyes, I am using red-brown star sapphire cabochons that protrude from the surface just enough suggest eyes.
 The circulatory system will be done in lapis lazuli and red jasper.
 It’s often somewhat difficult to tell from one drawing whether you’re looking at fascia, tendon or a bit of bone so I often cross reference with other anatomical drawings or better yet, photos of dissections.
 My wife Marcie has been a huge help as she recently had to take an intensive anatomy class as a pre-req for nursing school.
 I frequently consult her when an area of the drawing is unclear to me.

 The U.S. National Library of Medicine was kind enough to provide high resolution scans of their 1873 edition of Bartholomeo Eustachi’s Tabulae anatomicae so that I could print the engravings large enough to serve as guides for the mosaics.
 Of the forty-seven plates Eustachi produced with the help of Pier Matteo Pini, I have chosen the following twelve to render in mosaic.

 Progress to date—

-The first two are complete and installed in their frames, the third is finished but awaiting installation, and the fourth is in progress.
+The first two are complete and installed in their frames, the third is finished but awaiting installation, and the fourth is nearly complete.